ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/overview_engineering_files/index.rst

 The :code:`process_results.py` file contains the information on what results to create and the functions to make those results.
-If you want to remove a component from the model, do so here as well.
+If you want to remove a component from the model, do so here as well or :code:`make_results` will fail.
 Otherwise, this is where functions to read in data, manipulate it, and create csvs are stored.

 Tools
 -----